 The best way to accomplish this is to have the employee and their authorized representative join a video call where you can see the employee and representative and the documents.
 Have the employee download a fillable .pdf of the I-9 document and fill out the top portion.
 Then have the authorized representative view the documents and fill in the employer section and sign the document.
 From there, have the employee send you the completed I-9 form and upload their documents to you so that you can verify what is entered on the form.

 Where to File I-9 Forms

 Once documents are signed and verified, create an electronic or paper file folder called I-9s and store them by year.
-As a best practice, do not store signed I-9 forms in employees’ personnel folders due to the confidential information they contain.
+As a best practice, do not store signed employment eligibility verification forms in employees’ personnel folders due to the confidential information they contain.
 Use a new hire checklist in each employee’s personnel file to indicate that you have completed the I-9 form and have it on file.
 Of note, the I-9 does not need to be sent to an authorizing authority but simply kept on file within your business.